HenryRoutson/VectorsToVector/README.md

 <img width="504" alt="Screen Shot 2021-02-17 at 9 55 44 am" src="https://user-images.githubusercontent.com/69740744/108132058-2ad0a480-70aa-11eb-972d-862fe497b966.png">

-Through the visualization you can this is similar to the sum of integers, 1 + 2 + 3 ...
+Through the visualization and the formula, you can this is similar to the sum of integers, 1 + 2 + 3 ... n = n (n+1) /2

 https://en.wikipedia.org/wiki/1_%2B_2_%2B_3_%2B_4_%2B_%E2%8B%AF

-**Now find the positive values.**